sesam-io/youtrack-connector/README.md

 # youtrack-connector

-## About users
+## About usersyoutrack and users

-The "users" datatype is a specialcase: The main youtrack api only gives a readonly view of YouTrack's profile of the user account (ref: https://www.jetbrains.com/help/youtrack/devportal/resource-api-users.html).
+The "usersyoutrack" and "users" datatypes are specialcases: The main youtrack api only gives a readonly view of YouTrack's profile of the user account (ref: https://www.jetbrains.com/help/youtrack/devportal/resource-api-users.html).
+We collect these as the "usersyoutrack" datatype.

-The "real" user data can be (retrieved and modified) via the "Hub" api (ref: https://www.jetbrains.com/help/youtrack/devportal/HUB-REST-API_Users.html).
+The "real" user data can be retrieved and modified via the "Hub" api (ref: https://www.jetbrains.com/help/youtrack/devportal/HUB-REST-API_Users.html).
+We collect these as the "users" datatype.

 The user profile from the Youtrack api has two ids: